 Was it difficult travelling with Alfie?

 Absolutely not.
 I thought taking Alfie was going to hinder our trip, but bringing him with us had no negative impact.
 We had to make a couple of adjustments but everywhere we went in Europe was so dog-friendly.
 We loved having him with us and he enjoyed being walked 12+ hours a day.
 He was so well behaved, even when he went on a gondola in Venice!
+You just need to be mindful when he needs to rest, when your dog will need more water etc.

 How much did you spend?